akhercha/rhub/README.md

 - [x] Validate the CLI args
 - [x] Check if the repo exists on github
 - [x] Create a new repo on github using arguments
-- [ ] Set the remote origin to github
+- [x] Set the remote origin to github
-- [ ] Push the local files to the repo
+- [x] Push the local files to the repo
+- [ ] Build the command & try to use it as a binary in linux
+- [ ] Refacto the code (git file, erk)
+- [ ] See if the configuration is good for this kind of binary, maybe implement `rhub --config pat "$TOKEN"` and `rhub --config github_username "$USER"`

 ## Command flow